Skip to content

 Evaluation

-• CBC with differential and peripheral smear
+• CBC w/ diff and peripheral smear

 • EPO level

-• Rule out secondary causes: Sleep Study, Carboxyhemoglobin, steroids
+• Rule out secondary causes: sleep study, carboxyhemoglobin, steroids

 • Peripheral blood screen for JAK2 V617F mutation